Case studies civil security: Identifying, detecting and preventing crime

-The Belgian company Engie Fabricom is using ALPR cameras and software from Jenoptik to increase security in Ghent and Antwerp.The two major cities of Ghent and Antwerp in Belgium have particularly high traffic volumes making civil security vital here.
+The Belgian company Engie Fabricom is using ALPR cameras from Jenoptik to increase security in Ghent and Antwerp.The two major cities of Ghent and Antwerp in Belgium have particularly high traffic volumes making civil security vital here.
 Antwerp, Europe's second largest port, is also tasked with registering vehicles arriving by ferry or transporting cargo by ship.

 Jenoptik's ALPR technology system enables the license plates of moving traffic to be recorded using a network of powerful cameras and precision analysis software.

 Project implementation in Belgium